explaingit

 USE CASE 1

-Replace ls with eza to get colored output and tree views in your file listings.
+Replace ls with eza to get color-coded file listings and tree views in your terminal.

 USE CASE 2